jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

 }
 ```

 Uh oh.
 Now we have a different problem.
 Our `GrayImage` gives us `u8` from `get_pixel(x, y).channels()[0]`, but `convolve` expects the pixels to be f32.
+We can explicitly cast that with 'as f32'.

-In fact, our convolution also expects the pixels to be in the range \[0.0-1.1\].
-We can also add a couple lines to compute the magnitude of the gradient and store it back to the resulting image.
+We can also add a couple lines to combine our two kernels into a single magnitude with the sum of squares.
+Then well need to turn our resulting f32 into a u8 Luma type before storing it back into the resulting image.

 ```rust,ignore
 use image::{GenericImage, GrayImage, Luma, Pixel};